 About the Office of the General Counsel for the Department of Homeland Security

-The General Counsel is the chief legal officer for the Department of Homeland Security (DHS) and oversees and integrates more than 1,800 attorneys throughout DHS.
-The Office of the General Counsel (OGC) is responsible for ensuring that departmental activities comply with applicable legal requirements and that the Department's efforts to secure the Nation are lawful and consistent with the civil rights and civil liberties of our citizens and residents.
+The General Counsel is the chief legal officer for the Department of Homeland Security (DHS) and oversees and integrates more than 1,800 attorneys and staff throughout DHS.
+The Office of the General Counsel (OGC) is responsible for ensuring that departmental activities comply with applicable legal requirements, and that the Department’s efforts to secure the Nation are lawful and consistent with the civil rights and civil liberties of our citizens and residents.
 OGC attorneys work on a broad range of subject matter, including national security law, immigration law, litigation, international law, intellectual property, maritime safety and security, transportation security, border security, cybersecurity, fiscal and appropriations law, federal procurement, and environmental law.
 OGC also coordinates DHS’s rulemaking process, manages interdepartmental clearance of proposed legislation, and provides legal training for law enforcement officers.

 OGC is comprised of nine law divisions at OGC Headquarters in Washington, D.C. and eight component legal offices with attorneys located both at headquarters offices in the Washington, D.C. area and around the country at regional offices.
 The headquarters law divisions are: Ethics, General Law, Immigration, Intelligence, Legal Counsel, Operations and Enforcement, National Protection and Programs, Regulatory Affairs, and Technology Programs.
 Our eight component legal offices include the Federal Emergency Management Agency (FEMA) Office of Chief Counsel, the Federal Law Enforcement Training Center (FLETC) Office of Chief Counsel, the Transportation Security Administration (TSA) Office of Chief Counsel, the U.S. Citizenship and Immigration Services (USCIS) Office of the Chief Counsel, the U.S. Coast Guard (USCG) Office of the Judge Advocate General, the U.S. Customs and Border Protection (CBP) Office of Chief Counsel, the U.S. Immigration and Customs Enforcement (ICE) Office of the Principal Legal Advisor, and the U.S. Secret Service (USSS) Office of Chief Counsel.